phyloacc/PhyloAcc/README_OUTPUT.md

 3. posterior mode of conserved mutation rate
 4. from 4th column and on, we have four columns for each branch: *_0 indicates whether it's "missing"; *_1, *_2 and *_3 are the posterior probability in neutral, conserved and accelerated state respectively.
 The algorithm will prune "missing" branches within outgroup and set the latent states of them to -1 so that the three posterior probabilities are all zero.
 Column order of the branch is the same as that in *prefix*_elem_Z.txt.

 If sampling hyperparameters, posterior medians/means under different hyperparameters will be concantenated to this file.
+If an element is filtered because of too many alignment gaps (criteria see [README2.md](PhyloAcc/README2.md)), it will not appear in this file.

 *prefix*_elem_lik.txt: marginal logliklihood for all models (integrating out parameters).
 The columns are:
   * *No.*: The order of the element in the input bed file starting from zero